Commercial

 • Is HiLook only for residential jobs?

-No. It can work well on small shops, offices, light warehouses, and similar straightforward sites, especially when the brief is honest about what the cameras and recorder really need to do.
+No. It can work well on small shops, offices, light warehouses, and similar straightforward sites, especially when the brief is clear about what the cameras and recorder really need to do.

 • What installation style suits HiLook best?